Criticism of Spotify: Taylor Swift

 Borchetta said in a February 2015 interview that Swift's catalog would be permitted on a streaming service "that understands the different needs that we [Swift and Big Machine Records] have," whereby "the choice to be [on the free, ad-supported tier] or not" is provided.
 Borchetta argued that Swift's musical oeuvre is "arguably the most important current catalog there is", and stated that the streaming issue is "about each individual artist, and the real mission here is to bring ... attention to it."
 In November 2014, Borchetta stated in a radio interview that "If this fan went and purchased the record, CD, iTunes, wherever, and then their friends go, 'Why did you pay for it?
 It's free on Spotify', we're being completely disrespectful to that superfan."

 In December 2015, a bootleg release of Swift's song, "I Knew You Were Trouble", appeared on Spotify credited to Welsh rock band Lostprophets.
 The release was removed three days later.

 In an interview with Music Week in November 2016, Spotify's UK head of content programming George Ergatoudis said: "I've got every reason to be very optimistic Taylor Swift will be coming back to Spotify.
 I'm not saying it's done, but the indications are good, put it like that".

 Swift collaborated with Zayn Malik for the song "I Don't Wanna Live Forever" for the movie Fifty Shades Darker.
 The song, released in December 2016, was withheld from Spotify for one week after its original release on competing streaming services.

 In June 2017, it was announced that Swift's full catalog would be released on all streaming services, including Spotify.
 On social media, Swift's management team stated: "In celebration of 1989 selling over 10 million albums worldwide and the RIAA's 100 million song certification, Taylor wants to thank her fans by making her entire back catalog available to all streaming services."
 Rolling Stone questioned whether the move to allow her music on all streaming services was permanent.
 On 25 August 2017, Swift released her single "Look What You Made Me Do"; it was made available on Spotify immediately following release.
-However, her sixth studio album, Reputation, featuring "Look What You Made Me Do", was withheld from all streaming services after its 10 November release date, being made available for streaming on 1 December 2017.
-All releases by Swift since, including Lover, Folklore, Evermore, Midnights, the re-recorded Fearless and Red were all released to Spotify immediately following their release.
+However, her sixth studio album, Reputation, featuring "Look What You Made Me Do", was withheld from all streaming services after its 10 November release date, not being made available for streaming until 1 December 2017.
+All releases by Swift since, including Lover, Folklore, Evermore, Midnights, The Tortured Poets Department and the re-recorded Fearless, Red, Speak Now, and 1989 were all released to Spotify immediately following their release.